scalableinternetservicesarchive/whispr/README.md

 4. For further usage of `./run`, use `./run usage`.

 ## NOTES:
-Without Docker, Need to Setup Postgresql Database MACOS: brew install postgres
+Without Docker, Need to Setup Postgresql Database MACOS: <br>
+brew install postgres<br>
-Need to have database server running with a Mac program like Postgres Log into database and run: `create role whispr login createdb;`
+Need to have database server running with a Mac program like Postgres<br>
+Log into database and run: `create role whispr login createdb;`

 ## Testing